pombredanne/web-engine/architecture_notes.md

 # Notes on the architecture of prospective service

 ##Initial design - web system architecture
-The ÐL system consitutes a server, a system daemon available for installation opn \*nix through usual means (through repositories or compilation from sources).
+The ÐL system consitutes a server, a system daemon available for installation on \*nix systems through usual means (repositories or compilation).
 It is designed to be installed on casual cloud/hardware servers with moderate CPU/HDD capacity.
 It requires basic configuration through usual textual config (YAML probably).
 It carries full Ethereum blockchain client in itself, though that needs no setup of it's own, is installed automatically along with ÐL server and maintained by it.
-Though ÐL can be repointed to use any other arbitrary Ethereum client, as long as compatible JSON RPC API is available.
+Optionally ÐL can be repointed to use any other arbitrary Ethereum client, as long as compatible JSON RPC API is available.

 ÐL server itself is expected to be accessible on port 80 through a subdomain of the website's main domain,